International agency opens demand estimation software

 Update: 22 June 2023: This topic was previously titled “Legal status gaslighting by international agency”.
 But subsequent events meant that that descriptor was no longer accurate.
 The topic is now titled “International agency opens demand estimation software”.
 See posting 7 for background.

 I am blogging a small incident because I think the underlying pattern will become more common as interest in open source gains prominence within the wider domain of national energy systems analysis.
-I also think a commitment to transparency includes a commitment accuracy — and particular when the underlying discussions relate to public policy analysis.
+I also think a commitment to transparency includes a commitment to accuracy — and particular when the underlying discussions relate to public policy analysis.

 This post involves the legal status of the MAED‑2 software developed in‑house by the International Atomic Energy Agency (IAEA).
 This tooling is used to project future demand profiles.
 A user manual is available: